agcdtmr/automation/README.md

 After following these steps, you should be able to use SSH to access your GitHub repositories without encountering the "Permission denied" error.
 If you continue to experience issues, double-check your SSH key setup and configuration, and ensure that it matches your GitHub account settings.

-Error fixing:
+## Error fixing: Other branch from the original repo not showing locally

-- First I was trying to clone the main repo and not the one I forked.
+First I was trying to clone the main repo and not the one I forked.

-## How to fork a repo with all the branches
+How to fork a repo with all the branches

 When you fork a repository on GitHub, it doesn't automatically fork all of the branches.
 By default, a fork of a repository will only contain the default branch (usually "main" or "master").
 However, you can fork individual branches from the original repository into your fork.
 Here's how you can do it: